magerdeploy/symfony-demo/README.md

 mager prepare local
 ```

-To preview deployment on local
+To preview deployment on local, `mager.yaml` configuration will be override by `mager.dev.yaml`

 ```shell
 mager dev